Adiii581/Speed/README.md

 # Speed - Instant Peer-to-Peer File Transfer

 **Speed** is a secure, real-time, peer-to-peer (P2P) file transfer application inspired by the convenience of AirDrop.
-It enables users to transfer files of any size directly between two computer's using only a browser and a unique, short-lived room ID, ensuring complete privacy and lightning-fast transfers.
+It enables users to transfer files of any size directly between two computers using only a browser and a unique, short-lived room ID, ensuring complete privacy and lightning-fast transfers.

-Note: Speed currently supports **Computer-to-Computer** transfers only.
+Note: Speed currently supports **computer-to-computer** transfers only.
 Mobile and cross-device functionality is not yet supported.

 🔗 **Website link: https://speed-v3.vercel.app**